jporeilly/Ansible/Labs/02 Playbooks/01 Playbooks/playbooks.md

 ```
 ./wget.yaml --syntax-check
 ```
 Note: the error and fix.
+Solution: Its the task name..  needs to be - name and the yum to be correctly indented.

 run again:
 ```